 One of the underlying causes of SIBO that no one is talking about is a sluggish gallbladder and low bile production and flow.
 I cannot stress enough how crucial it is to have optimal gallbladder health.

 Insufficient bile flow is the missing piece to the puzzle for so many people.
+Optimizing bile flow is crucial for getting rid of SIBO naturally.

 I have to thank Dr. Ben Lynch for sharing his knowledge on the connection between genetic SNPs in the PEMT gene, a sluggish gallbladder, and SIBO.
 SNPs in the PEMT gene can predispose someone to fatty liver, a sluggish gallbladder, and SIBO, especially when someone is choline-deficient.
 Vegans with SIBO need to pay attention to this!